pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 Google released a new object detection API for Tensorflow.
 The API has been trained on the COCO dataset (Common Objects in Context).
 The dataset contains photos of 90 objects types with a total of 2.5 million labeled instances in 328k images.

-Figure 2: Some of the object categories in COCO dataset.<br/>
+Figure 2: Some of the object categories in COCO dataset.

 ![COCO dataset](Categories-COCO-dataset.png)

-The API provides 12 different models that provide a trade off between speed of execution and the accuracy in placing bounding boxes [[7]](#ref).<br/>
+The API provides 12 different models that provide a trade off between speed of execution and the accuracy in placing bounding boxes [[7]](#ref).

 ![COCO-trained models](COCO-trained models.jpg)

 The mAP (mean average precision) is the metric evaluation for precision and recall on detecting bounding boxes.